edgardomortiz/sam2consensus/README.md

                         without .sam extension
   -m MIN_DEPTH, --min-depth MIN_DEPTH
-                        Minimum read depth at each site to report the nucleotide in the consensus, default=2 -f FILL, --fill FILL  Character for padding regions not covered in the reference, default= - (gap)
+                        Minimum read depth at each site to report the nucleotide in the consensus, default=1 -f FILL, --fill FILL  Character for padding regions not covered in the reference, default= - (gap)
+  -d MAXDEL, --maxdel MAXDEL
+                        Ignore deletions longer than this value, default=150
 ```

 ## _Examples_